How to evaluate software for ASD-STE100

 The STE dictionary has more than 1000 unapproved words.
 Each word has one or more approved possible alternatives.

-Because STE is good English, to find nonconformities is not easy.
+Because STE is good English, to find STE errors is not easy.

 How to evaluate the term checker for ASD-STE100

 People ask, "What is better about the TechScribe term checker compared to other software for a controlled language?"
-TechScribe cannot answer that question.
+Although the TechScribe term checker gives a better analysis than some alternative checkers, TechScribe cannot fully answer the question.
 To evaluate software, you must first specify your requirements.
-Then, compare the software against your requirements.
+Then, compare the software with your requirements.

 To help your team to choose the best software to solve your problems, refer to the Software Evaluation Guide.